-(Note: the teachers are by default the primary shop manager, but this student is the primary student manager)
+(Note: the Team Managers are by default the primary shop manager, but this student is the primary student manager)

-- This position is appointed by the school's representative. - This position is a Curriculum Council position, and is someone who can add value and insight to all Curriculum Council meetings. - Leads a team to ensure the following tasks are completed.
-May delegate (with teacher approval) the following tasks, but is ultimately responsible for their completion.

-- Is primarily responsible to ensure the machine shop/engineering room are open if the team wants it staffed, and should notify the robotics teachers and lead mentor within a minimum 48 hours in advance if they want the machine shop open.
-Mechanical Directors also have a shared responsibility to ensure this happens. - Is responsible and in charge of all materials and equipment on the team.
+- This position is appointed by the school's representative. - This position is a Competition Councilposition, and is someone who can add value and insight to all Competition Councilmeetings. - Leads a team to ensure the following tasks are completed.
+May delegate (with teacher approval) the following tasks, but is ultimately responsible for their completion. - Is primarily responsible to ensure the machine shop/engineering room are open if the team wants it staffed, and should notify the Team Managers and lead mentor within a minimum 48 hours in advance if they want the machine shop open.
+Hardware Directors also have a shared responsibility to ensure this happens. - Is responsible and in charge of all materials and equipment on the team.
 This person may need to devote extensive time to how all tools work, where they go, maintenance of them, and storage. - Is interested and engaged in researching/purchasing new technology the team could use (CNC machines, laser cutters, 3D printers, etc). - Keeps track of inventory, and has a clear inventory checklist in our Google Drive. - Creates and manages a pit checklist for competition. - Notifies other leads when parts need to be restocked. - Creates orders for materials and equipment that need to be bought to support the operations of the team.
-Is in charge of adequate returns so the team can be reimbursed. - Promptly inventories new materials that are purchased, updates order forms, and alerts team members when supplies have arrived. - Helps organize people to clean our workspaces and storage spaces. - Designs the pit layout with input from other leads and sign-off from the Robotics Teachers. - Is superbly proficient in all hand and power tools (or is willing to learn!). - Works in the Pit as the Safety Captain during competitions. - Makes sure that students are being safe while working (both with fabrication and while working with the completed robot) - Makes sure that the metalshop is regularly cleaned by everyone - Any student may make nominations for Shop Manager to the teachers.
+Is in charge of adequate returns so the team can be reimbursed. - Promptly inventories new materials that are purchased, updates order forms, and alerts team members when supplies have arrived. - Helps organize people to clean our workspaces and storage spaces. - Designs the pit layout with input from other leads and sign-off from the Team Managers. - Is superbly proficient in all hand and power tools (or is willing to learn!).

+- Makes sure that students are being safe while working (both with fabrication and while working with the completed robot) - Makes sure that the metalshop is regularly cleaned by everyone - Any student may make nominations for Shop Manager to the Team Managers.
 In your nomination, to be seriously considered, please address the aforementioned skills the shop manager would possess and why the person you are nominating would be a good fit for the position.